-Simple rules, a classic table setting and a thrilling atmosphere – online baccarat provides every Kiwi player with all the card game essentials.
+Simple rules, a classic table setting and a thrilling atmosphere – online baccarat provides you with all the card game essentials.
 The true origin of baccarat is still unknown as many gambling theorists argue between Italy and France as the birthplace of this beloved game.
 The Italian theory states that baccarat was developed by Italian gambler Felix Falguierein during the 1400’s and was originally played using tarot cards.
 The name baccarat is translated to zero in Italian which is believed to come from the King, Queen, Jack and 10 cards which are all valued at 0.

 Baccarat was later introduced to France around the 15th century by soldiers during the Franco-Italian war, the game was then known as Chermin de Fer, which then made its way to Europe where it was adapted and renamed Baccarat Banque.
 Read on to find out more about this popular casino game.
 If you have ever wondered how to play the game, or are trying to sharpen your online baccarat skills, our article on online baccarat is a must read for all Kiwi baccarat enthusiasts.
 Read on below and learn all there is to know about playing baccarat online and stand a chance to win real money!